YuchaoJiang91/Disease-Progress-Model/README.md

 # Acknowledgement

-Original SuStaIN methods/codes are provided in the paper "Uncovering the heterogeneity and temporal complexity of neurodegenerative diseases with Subtype and Stage Inference" (Nature, 2018).
+Original SuStaIN methods/codes are provided in the paper "Uncovering the heterogeneity and temporal complexity of neurodegenerative diseases with Subtype and Stage Inference" (Nature Communications, 2018).

 Please cite above paper.